laistie/Santander-bootcamp-2022/README.md

 Since I had studied HTML and CSS in order to develop [my website](https://laistie.github.io/) - you can check its repository on GitHub [here](https://github.com/laistie/laistie.github.io) -, I basically skipped the first course's videos.
 On the other hand, I payed much attention on the flexbox lectures, because even though I was familiar with it, I'd still go through some trouble when positioning flexboxes :worried:.

 Following that, I've started studying JavaScript and was formally introduced to frameworks - one of the examples was Angular, which will be the main focus on module III.
-Also I learned the concept of hoisting, which refers to JavaScript's behaviour of moving declarations to the top; in other words, it's possible to use a variable before it's declared, but that doesn't work for constants.

-Then I've begun to dig more into JavaScript stuff, such as anonymous functions, IIFE (Immediately Invoked Function Expression), callbacks - which isn't difficult, but I wish I had been introduced to earlier at uni, since it's pretty useful when it comes to handling things in C, my main programming language nowadays -, objects (same as structs in C), this (keyword that refer to an object) and arrow functions.
-Also I learned about collections and array methods, which become pretty useful when working with multiple items, and was introduced to the concept of APIs (Application Programming Interface) that is frequently used in dev world.
+Also I've learned the concept of hoisting and begun to dig more into JavaScript stuff, such as anonymous functions, IIFE (Immediately Invoked Function Expression), callbacks - which isn't difficult, but I wish I had been introduced to earlier at uni, since it's pretty useful when it comes to handling things in C, my main programming language nowadays -, objects (same as structs in C), this (keyword that refer to an object) and arrow functions.
+Then I've learned about collections and array methods, which become pretty useful when working with multiple items, and was introduced to the concept of APIs (Application Programming Interface) that is frequently used in dev world.

 Finally, after lots and lots of JavaScript, I moved to TypeScript and the main focus of the course were data structures (defining types, interfaces and working with them).
 Additionally, I had to do some practice exercises, which you can check [here](https://github.com/laistie/bootcamp/tree/main/javascript).

+## Module III: Angular

+### Courses

+- Introduction to Angular 8

+### Description